steveokard/little-city-a-new-beginning/chapter1.md

 "Zenon," Mia, secretary to Zenon.

 "Look at this world," Zenon waves his hand across the window out in the space.
-"It's so beiaitful."
+"It's so beautiful."

 Mia pauses and gulps, "we have a problem in Sector 23."

 "Sector 23?"
 Zenon turns his head to Mia.
-"That's one of our most popular regions.
+"That's one of our most populated regions.
 What could be wrong?"

 "It's Little City," Mia replies.
 "Located on Planet 23.5 in the Wellwood region."